This post may contain affiliate links. Please see my disclosure policy for more details.

 Here are my top recommended things to do in Bathurst NSW!

-Click on any of the attractions in Bathurst or nearby towns below to skip down to that section.
+Click on any of the attractions in Bathurst or nearby towns below to skip down to that particular section.

 1. Visit Victorian-Era Machattie Park